KaweeshKode/x-gru-nids-model/README.md

 This repository contains the cleaned FYP implementation for intrusion detection and forensic analysis using a CNN-GRU model with XAI outputs.

+## Prerequisites

+- Windows environment (commands below use Windows paths and `.bat` execution)
+- Python 3.10 or newer
+- Required Python packages installed in your active environment (virtual environment recommended)

 ## Pipeline Steps

 Current active scripts in order: